Mary Lou McDonald: Leader of the Opposition (2020–present)

+McDonald was nominated as Taoiseach on 20 February 2020, but was defeated 45 to 84.
 On 26 June 2020, Fianna Fáil, Fine Gael, and the Green Party formed a coalition government, leaving Sinn Féin as the largest opposition party, and McDonald as Leader of the Opposition.
 She dismissed the coalition agreement as a "marriage of convenience", and accused Fianna Fáil and Fine Gael of conspiring to exclude Sinn Féin from government.

+In March 2023, McDonald told Der Spiegel that she expected an Irish unity referendum to be 'within this Decade'.

+At the 2024 general election, McDonald was re-elected to the Dáil topping the poll in Dublin Central with Sinn Feín increased their seat share by 2 seats remaining the second largest party by representation in the Dáil and attained 19% of the first preference votes a fall of 5.5% from 2020 and fell behind Fianna Fáil by 2.9% and Fine Gael by 1.8%.

+McDonald was nominated as Taoiseach on 18 December 2024, but was defeated 44 to 110.

 Public image

 McDonald has been credited with being part of a new generation of Sinn Féin members, who have broadened its appeal and increased its vote since she first held public office.
-After she became the party's first MEP in 2004 (receiving more than treble the percentage of votes the party had received five years earlier), Writing on McDonald and the 2004 election success for Sinn Féin (using the subheading '"Shopaholic Trinity girl is face of new Sinn Fein"), The Times described McDonald as "more Brown Thomas beret than balaclava" and "part of a new generation of Sinn Féiners."
+She became the party's first MEP in 2004, receiving more than triple the percentage of votes the party had received five years earlier.
+Writing on McDonald and the 2004 election success for Sinn Féin (using the subheading '"Shopaholic Trinity girl is face of new Sinn Fein"), The Times described McDonald as "more Brown Thomas beret than balaclava" and "part of a new generation of Sinn Féiners."
 The paper continued by stating that "another Trinity graduate was elected in Donaghmede, while party candidates in Dublin also included a philosophy student and somebody called Pembroke, an unlikely name for a republican.
 The irony is that the smoked-salmon socialists are just as effective at mopping up working-class votes as the middle-aged Sinn Fein men who saw 'action' in the 1980s or served time in prison.
 McDonald stretched the Sinn Fein constituency to the full, attracting votes and transfers from leafy suburbs as well as ghettoes."

 McDonald has been credited for her leadership ability and popular appeal.
 Kathy Sheridan of The Irish Times wrote of McDonald: "It is a cliche to say that Mary Lou McDonald is an enigma but it's nonetheless true.
 Likable, warm and approachable yet never quite revealing herself.
 A straight-talker who appears to shoot from the hip yet says nothing that has not been thoroughly considered."
-Sheridan also claimed that she was "the embodiment of educated, Dublin 6 middle-class privilege who peddles a persuasive anti-establishment line and attracts the kind of adoring scrums last seen in Bertie Ahern’s heyday."
+Sheridan also claimed that she was "the embodiment of educated, Dublin 6 middle-class privilege who peddles a persuasive anti-establishment line and attracts the kind of adoring scrums last seen in Bertie Ahern's heyday."
 Sheridan summarised that she had brought Sinn Féin into the mainstream of Irish politics."
 As of November 2021, Sinn Féin, under her leadership, was the most popular party in opinion polls.